cruncha-cruncha/zork1-compiler/DEMO.md

 ## Combat

-Weapons have DAMAGE, tools have HEALTH.
-Most of the information in this sectino can be similarly applied to tools.
+Weapons have DAMAGE and MAX-DAMAGE.
 Sharpening (using a wet river-stone) a weapon increases it's damage up to it's MAX-DAMAGE.
-Using a weapon might decrease it's damage.
-If damage reaches zero, the weapon is broken, cannot be used, and must be repaired (with sticks and wire, cooked over the fire).
-Not everything can be repaired.
+Using a weapon might decrease it's damage (to a minimum of '0').

 Actual damage is usually DAMAGE x (1 + ((health - (max-health / 2)) / max-health)) +/- (MAX-DAMAGE / 4), but may change based on the weapon and it's target.